Tool Use & Function Calling: LLMs That Do Real Work (2026)

 FAQ

 What is the difference between function calling and structured output?
-Function calling: the model decides to call a tool when it needs external data or capabilities.
-Structured output: force the model to return a specific JSON schema for its final answer.
-They can be used together.
+Function calling: the model decides to call a tool when it needs external data or capabilities, emitting a structured tool call object.
+Structured output (via response_format): force the model to return its final text answer as a specific JSON schema.
+They are complementary — you can use function calling for tool execution and structured output for the final response format.

 Can I use function calling with open-source models?
 Yes.
 Llama 3.1, Mistral, and Qwen2.5 support function calling.
-Use Ollama or vLLM with tool_choice parameter.
+Use Ollama or vLLM with the tools parameter — the API format is compatible with OpenAI.
+Smaller models (under 7B) tend to be unreliable with complex schemas or multi-step tool chains; test with your specific model before assuming compatibility.

 What to Learn Next